aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 Once the appropriate style of the document has been retrieved the formatting for this style can be modified.
 Any changes to these styles will be automatically reflected on the TOCs in the document.
 Below example changes a formatting property used in the first level TOC style.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-working_with_table_of_content-ChangeStyleOfTOCLevel.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-working_with_table_of_content-ChangeStyleOfTOCLevel.py" >}}

 It is also useful to note that any direct formatting of a paragraph (defined on the paragraph itself and not in the style) marked to be included the TOC will be copied over in the entry in the TOC.
 For example if the Heading 1 style is used to mark content for the TOC and this style has Bold formatting while the paragraph also has italic formatting directly applied to it.
 The resulting TOC entry will not be bold as that is part of style formatting however it will be italic as this is directly formatted on the paragraph.